When the mercury rises, cool off at one of these beaches in and around Calgary!

 Calgary Beaches

-- Sikome Aquatic Facility is a manmade lake with a nice sandy beach.
-Located in South Calgaryโs Fish Creek Provincial Park, the facility features change rooms and showers, three playgrounds, a sand volleyball court, picnic tables, a concession, and beach shop (sunscreen, swim diapers etc. for sale).
-Daily admission is $10/family or $5/adult and $3/child (kids under 2 are free).
+Sikome Lake is a 40-hectare manmade lake with a nice sandy beach.
+Located in South Calgary’s Fish Creek Provincial Park, the facility features change rooms and showers, three playgrounds, a sand volleyball court, picnic tables, a concession, and beach shop (sunscreen, swim diapers etc. for sale).
 Note that there is no lifeguard on duty and SUPs and boats are not permitted.
-PDFs and floaties are ok though.
-Open 10 am to 7 pm daily.
-For more information, visit Alberta Parks.
+PFDs and floaties are ok though.

-- Edworthy Park is a fun place to play on a hot day if you donโt want to drive too far.
-The gravel beach is across the bridge from Angelโs Cappuccino and Ice Cream (4105 Montgomery View NW).
-Grab an ice cream or coffee, throw rocks in the river and wade, then hike the forestedย Douglas Fir Trail to the lookout (2.2 km return) or bike the Bow River Pathway (east to downtown, or west to Shouldice Park).
-There are several picnic areas in the park, but reservations are recommended on the weekend.
-Dial 311 to reserve (for a fee).
-The river flows fast here, so keep kids close to shore!
+Grab an ice cream or coffee, throw rocks in the river and wade, then hike the forested Douglas Fir Trail to the lookout (2.2 km return) or bike the Bow River Pathway (east to downtown, or west to Shouldice Park).
+There are several playgrounds and reservable picnic areas in the park too (Dial 311 to reserve a spot, fees in effect.).

 - From Bow Valley Ranche parking lot, head south and then turn right just before the bridge to access the creek and a small waterfall.
 Fun place to splash on a hot day.